Centre: Centre for Lifelong Learning

 Differentiating between individual ageing and population ageing.

 Myths and Assumptions about Ageing: Ageism as a concept.
+Vulnerability in the Older Adult: Marginalisation due to class and caste, gender, migration, occupation and disability.

 Theories of Ageing: Classic theories including the modernisation theory, disengagement theory and activity theory.
 Modern understanding on ageing.
 Relevance of these theories to working with Older Adults.